endoflife-date/endoflife.date/products/openssl.md

 ---

 > [OpenSSL](https://www.openssl.org/) is a software library for applications that secure communications over computer networks against eavesdropping or need to identify the party at the other end.
 It is widely used by Internet servers, including the majority of HTTPS websites.

 It is supported for [UNIX-like platforms](https://github.com/openssl/openssl/blob/master/NOTES-UNIX.md), [Android](https://github.com/openssl/openssl/blob/master/NOTES-ANDROID.md), [Windows](https://github.com/openssl/openssl/blob/master/NOTES-WINDOWS.md), [DOS platform with DJGPP](https://github.com/openssl/openssl/blob/master/NOTES-DJGPP.md), [OpenVMS](https://github.com/openssl/openssl/blob/master/NOTES-VMS.md), [Perl](https://github.com/openssl/openssl/blob/master/NOTES-PERL.md) and [Valgrind](https://github.com/openssl/openssl/blob/master/NOTES-PERL.md).

-LTS releases will be supported for at least five years and they will specify one at least every four years.
+LTS releases will be supported for at least five years, and they will specify one at least every four years.
 Non-LTS releases will be supported for at least two years.

 As of release 3.0.0, the OpenSSL versioning scheme is changing to a more contemporary format: MAJOR.MINOR.PATCH